 How To Freeze Cooked Rice

-You don’t have to cook rice just to make bento every morning.
-My go-to method for storing extra steamed rice is to freeze it.
-Even if it’s for the following day, freezing rice is the best way.
-Rice gets hard and dry in the fridge, but not if you store it in the freezer!
-I make extra and always keep a few containers of steamed rice in the freezer.
+It’s so much easier to store extra steamed rice in the freezer and use it whenever needed.
+Even if we need rice for the following day, freezing it is the best way.
+Rice gets hard and dry in the fridge, but not if you store it in the freezer.
+I make extra and always keep a few containers of steamed rice in different portions in the freezer.

 How To Freeze Pan-Fried Food